hexaxsoftwares/houx.js/README.md

 Slots provide a way to pass content to your child widget, from the parent widget.

-You can define slots  your widget's template using the <slot> tag.
+You can define slots on  your widget's template using the <slot> tag.
 The passed content will be used to replace the slot element.

 Slot tags with no name attribute, will specifically be rendered as a default slot, you can as well, specifically set a default slot by setting the name attribute to default.
 ```html